-For 1 in 4 people with MS, optic neuritis was the first symptom that they noticed.
+For 1 in 4 people with MS, optic neuritis was the first MS symptom that they noticed.

 Optic neuritis usually comes on suddenly, and causes blind spots or areas of poor vision in one eye.
 Colour vision or visual field can be severely affected.
 You might also have pain, particularly when you move your eyes.

-The visual problems generally get worse over a few days, and reach a peak about two weeks from onset.
-After that, symptoms improve and you will usually have recovered within 4-6 weeks.
-Some people find problems with vision may persist after an episode of optic neuritis.
+Optic neuritis generally gets worse over a few days, and reaches a peak about two weeks from onset.
+After that, symptoms generally improve and you will usually have recovered within 4-6 weeks.
+However, you may find that problems with your vision persist longer than this.

 How many people get optic neuritis?

-Optic neuritis is common, affecting between one and five people in 1000.
+Optic neuritis is common in the general population, affecting between one and five people in 1000.
 Like multiple sclerosis itself, optic neuritis normally affects people aged between 20 and 40 and women more than men.
 Seven out of ten of people with MS will experience optic neuritis at some point.

 How is optic neuritis treated?

-Optic neuritis is usually transient and associated with good recovery within four to six weeks.
+Optic neuritis is usually temporary and associated with good recovery.
 You may be offered steroids as a treatment, which is intended to reduce the inflammation quickly and prevent permanent damage to the nerve.
-There seems to be no long term difference in progression and recovery between those that do take steroids and who choose not to.
+There is no long term difference in progression and recovery between those that do take steroids and who choose not to.